pingfu/pingfu.github.io/_posts/2016-10-11-brocade-cannot-upgrade-directly-to-6.4-upgrade-to-6.3-first.md

 ```
 The Brocade Fabric Operating System (or FOS) firmware is being hosted without permission or authorization on the above URL.
 AWS is listed as the host for this infringing material.
 A link to Broadcom’s description of the software can be found here: https://www.broadcom.com/products/fibre-channel-networking/software/fabric-operating-system.
 This firmware is not available publicly and is only available through Brocade with a proper license.
 I hereby request that you remove or disable access to this material as it appears on your service in as expedient a fashion as possible.

-Comments (4KB max): The Brocade Fabric Operating System (or FOS) firmware is being hosted without permission or authorization on the above URL.
-AWS is listed as the host for this infringing material.
-A link to Broadcom’s description of the software can be found here: https://www.broadcom.com/products/fibre-channel-networking/software/fabric-operating-system.
-This firmware is not available publicly and is only available through Brocade with a proper license.
-I hereby request that you remove or disable access to this material as it appears on your service in as expedient a fashion as possible.
 ```

 Frustratingly the HPE website doesn't appear to have any kind of coherent order presenting the firmware version options, so it can take a few minutes to find the relevant version of each major release.
 To save time I've listed below direct download links to each firmware that I used during the upgrade.